Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 ### 5/29/23

 Today I modified what is displayed when a player wins or loses a game.
 Instead of removing the screen entirely and just displaying a black screen, the endScreen() method now only makes the top banner black.
 This way, the player can see the gameBoard after the game.
 I also added a feature where all the remaining un-flagged mines are marked with the word "mine".
 I did this by simply adding a loop that searches the entire 2-d array for mines.
 It's likely we'll come back to these changes I made here and mix them up slightly for aesthetic purposes, but really this new aspect of the code won't change very dramatically.
 Really happy with the progress made this weekend.

+### 5/30/23

+Today I added the keyPressed() method to the Minesweeper tab.
+Now, if the player clicks the ‘w’ key during their game, the game will immediately be won, with the board clearing all of the non-mine Tiles.
+This is mainly to help make our MVP presentation more fluid.
+I also added an array variable named colors which is used in drawTile() to display different colored numbers depending on the number of mines a Tile touches.
+I also made a new design for the mines, which is just a black circle.